doubleSlashde/OutlookAddIn-Example/README.md

 # OutlookAddIn-Example
-This is an example how to create a VSTO Add-In for Outlook.
+This is an example how to create a .NET Add-In for Outlook via Visual Studio Tools for Office (VSTO).